thomasneff/CrashNSaneTrilogyLoadDetector/README.md

 Currently, it also probably requires your primary monitor to have a resolution of 1080p.
 This is because the screenshot has a fixed size, and increasing the size to make up for increased resolution (e.g. 4K) would slow down the detection by a lot.
 Different resolutions also require different feature vectors to be precomputed.

+If you do full trilogy run, you'll still need to time your title screen loads.
+Sorry, that's just because the title screen loads are different than the ingame loads, and I can't keep it real-time while still accounting for those differences.

 # UI Options
 ## Start
 Start simply starts the timers of the C# tool.
 You'll see the currently captured image region in real time, as well as the current histogram matches and required matches to detect a pause.